phoenixframework/phoenix_live_view/guides/server/security-model.md

 Every time there is a request, we read the value from the session, and, if valid, we fetch the user stored in the session from the database.
-The session is automatically validated by Phoenix and tools like [`mix phx.gen.auth`](https://phoenix.hexdocs.pm/mix_phx_gen_auth.html). can generate the building blocks of an authentication system for you.
+The session is automatically validated by Phoenix and tools like `mix phx.gen.auth`.

 This CLI tool will generate the initial building blocks of an authentication system for you.